ridvanaltun/ridvanaltun/README.md

 [![Linkedin](https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ridvanaltun/)
 <br><br>

 Competent and confident about web technologies.
-Worked on JavaScript almost 2 years, can code React applications, Express APIs and React Native applications.
+Worked on JavaScript for almost two years, can code React applications, Express APIs, and React Native applications.
 Also can code Django and Flask in Python.
-Loves solving coding challenges, started coding at 11 as a hobby and turned into a career.
+Loves solving coding challenges.
+Started coding at 11 as a hobby and turned it into a career.

 - 📱 I’m currently working as a React Developer.
 - 🤓 I’m currently learning GraphQL.